Queanbeyan - East

 Queanbeyan - East displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 Queanbeyan - East's dwelling structure, as per the latest Census, consisted of 36.7% houses and 63.4% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro NSW had 74.5% houses and 25.5% other dwellings.
-Home ownership in Queanbeyan - East was at 23.3%, with mortgaged dwellings at 32.1% and rented ones at 44.6%.
-The median monthly mortgage repayment was $1,700, lower than Non-Metro NSW's average of $2,167.
-The median weekly rent was recorded at $310, compared to Non-Metro NSW's $355.
-Nationally, Queanbeyan - East's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Queanbeyan - East was at 23.3%, with mortgaged dwellings at 32.1% and rented dwellings at 44.6%.
+The median monthly mortgage repayment in the area was $1,700, lower than Non-Metro NSW's average of $2,167.
+The median weekly rent figure was $310, compared to Non-Metro NSW's $355.
+Nationally, Queanbeyan - East's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing